 In terms of the campaign's core message of being seen, Ben adds that the arresting portrait photography it contains represents a range of sexualities, gender identities, ethnicities and ages.
 "Each sitter holds the viewer's gaze with confidence, defiance and pride.
 Determined to be seen.
 These portrait photographs will directly engage with viewers on poster sites across London."

 Joseph Galliano, co-founder and director of Queer Britain, adds, "Without M&C Saatchi, Queer Britain would not have come so far, so fast.
 The passion, support and generous creativity they have shared have been nothing short of inspiring.
 They are forever in the walls, forever our family.
 This launch campaign is stunning and beautifully articulated a core idea about us that we could never have done alone."

-The museum's opening comes at a troubling time for the LGBTQ+ community.
+The museum's opening comes at a troubling time for the LGBT+ community.
 Despite advances in visibility and acceptance, homophobic hate crimes have increased in Britain.
 According to UK government numbers on police-recorded hate crimes, offences have increased by 324% in the years leading up to 2021.

 Meanwhile, hate crimes toward transgender people skyrocketed by 789%.
-Factor in a recent Galop report in Hate Crime finds that just one in eight LGBTQ+ victims report hate crimes to police, and clearly, the need for visibility has never been more necessary.
+Factor in a recent Galop report in Hate Crime finds that just one in eight LGBT+ victims report hate crimes to police, and clearly, the need for visibility has never been more necessary.

 Golik explains, "The need for visibility remains vital, and having a permanent physical space for queer people and allies is an important step forward.
 Plus, having proud queer faces on posters across London means the launch campaign itself supports the museum's own objectives."